SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/TimeSpan/isNegative.md

 ---
-title: Bool isNegative()
+title: crmscript_ref_TimeSpan_isNegative
-path: /EJScript/Classes/TimeSpan/Member functions/Bool isNegative()
+description: TimeSpan.isNegative()
-intellisense: 1
+intellisense: TimeSpan.isNegative
-classref: 1
 keywords: isNegative()
+so.topic: reference
 ---

 The return value is true if this is a negative timespan, othewise false.